October 22 Scud missile attack

-The October 22 Scud missile attack, which took place in the midst of the 1973 Yom Kippur War, was the first operational use of Scud missiles in the world.
-It witnessed Egypt launch three Scud missiles against Israeli targets.
+Egypt launched three Scud missiles against Israel on 22 October 1973, in the midst of the Yom Kippur War.
 One of the missiles was fired at Arish and the others at the Israeli bridgehead on the western bank of the Suez Canal, near Deversoir.
+This was the world's first operational use of Scud missiles.

 Background

 One of the lessons learned by Egypt following the Six-Day War was the need of a weapon able to hit deep inside Israel.
 The weapon would have to interrupt any Israeli attack manoeuvres and would serve as a deterrent.
 As a result of the need, Egypt armed itself with three types of weapons: